What causes melasma?

 3. Chemical peels

-Chemical peels, such as glycolic, salicylic, or trichloroacetic acid, can be used to exfoliate the upper layers of the skin, reduce pigmentation, and even out skin tone.
+Chemical peels, such as those using glycolic, salicylic or trichloroacetic acid, can be used to exfoliate the upper layers of the skin, reduce pigmentation and even out skin tone.
 They are particularly effective for epidermal melasma.

 Laser and IPL treatments selectively target areas of excessive pigmentation.
-They can be effective in treating dermal or combination melasma, by breaking up pigment and stimulating cell regeneration.
-These treatments should be performed by qualified professionals to avoid unwanted side effects.
+They can be effective in treating dermal or mixed melasma, fragmenting pigments and stimulating cell regeneration.
+These treatments must be carried out by qualified professionals to avoid undesirable side effects.

-In many cases, a combination approach is most effective.
-For example, using hydroquinone or azelaic acid in the morning, followed by a chemical peel or laser treatment at appropriate intervals, can provide optimal results while minimizing risks to the skin.
+In many cases, a combined approach is the most effective.
+For example, the use of hydroquinone or azelaic acid in the morning, followed by a chemical peel or laser treatment at appropriate intervals, can provide optimal results while minimizing risks to the skin.

 6. Avoid triggers

-Avoiding factors that can trigger or worsen melasma is also important.
-This includes not only excessive sun exposure, but also the use of skin-irritating products and stress management, which can influence hormones and worsen melasma.
+Avoiding factors that can trigger or aggravate melasma is also important.
+This includes not only excessive sun exposure, but also the use of skin-irritating products and managing stress, which can influence hormones and aggravate melasma.